squeaky-pl/pystacia/doc/source/image.rst

 --------

 You can rotate an image with :meth:`pystacia.image.Image.rotate` method.
-Angle is mesaured in degrees.
+Angle is measured in degrees.
 Positive angles yield clockwise rotation while negative ones counter-clockwise.
 The resulting empty spaces are filled with transparent pixels.